TelemetryDeck/docs/guides/swift-setup.md

 }
 ```

-## Verify Your Setup
+## Verify your setup

 Run your app to verify that TelemetryDeck is properly integrated.
 The SDK automatically sends a `TelemetryDeck.Session.started` signal when your app launches.

-{% notewarning "When running from Xcode, you're sending test signals" %}
+{% notewarning "When running from Xcode, you're sending test events" %}

-If your app is built in `DEBUG` configuration (i.e. running from Xcode), your signals will be tagged as **Test Signals**, meaning that you can easily filter them out later.
+If your app is built in `DEBUG` configuration (i.e. running from Xcode), your events will be tagged as **Test Signals**, meaning that you can easily filter them out later.
 You'll see them show up in the TelemetryDeck Dashboard when the **Test Mode** toggle under the tab bar is turned on.
 {% endnotewarning %}

 Open the TelemetryDeck Dashboard, navigate to "Explore > Recent Signals" and make sure "Test Mode" is enabled.
 You should see the automatic session signal appear after launching your app.